Imabikisō

-Imabikisō (忌火起草, Imabikisō) is a visual novel developed by Chunsoft for the PlayStation 3.
+Imabikisō (忌火起草, Imabikisō) is a visual novel developed by Chunsoft and published by Sega for the PlayStation 3.
 It is the first visual novel to be released on a seventh generation console.
 It was later released for the Nintendo Wii under the title Imabikisō: Kaimei-hen with additional content.
 The game imagery consists mostly of static or animated photographs, though live-action clips are scattered throughout.

+The game was created under the Sega Chun Project partnership between Chunsoft and Sega.

 Plot

-A new and mysterious drug known as "Vision" has been hitting the streets of Japan, being a hit to the young people, especially to those studying in university.
-The drug, if and when taken, allows the users to see visions from a user's perspective while being high, created from a mysterious flower called Imabikisō.
-Players play a university student named Hiroki Makimura, who gets together with fellow student Manami Hayase and a few other students when they heard news reports of students being mysteriously killed with horrific burns on their bodies.
+"Vision" is a new drug that's hitting the streets of Japan.
+The drug, allows the users to see visions from a user's perspective while being high, created from a mysterious flower called Imabikisō.
+Players play a university student named Hiroki Makimura, who gets involved when cases of burned bodies were uncovered by the police, which has something to do with Imabikisō.

-The two later investigate a mansion that's believed to be linked to the drug's creation and to Imabikisō after some of their classmates in university begin to die after taking Vision.

-PSN contents
+Development

+Imabikisō was showcased during the TGS 2007 convention where a demo was shown to visitors, portraying the gameplay as a mixture of text-based narration with voiceovers and photography based on real people.
+The PS3 Dual Shock controllers will rumble during scary moments.

+The game script was handled by Yukinori Kitajima with production done by Takashige Ichise.

+Media

+Playstation 3

-A playable demo featuring three stories and the official trailer was released on the Japanese PlayStation Store on October 15, 2007.
+The game was released on the PS3 on October 25, 2007.

 Additional contents were also made available on the PlayStation Store, these were two extra free of charge chapters.

-Remote Play

-Both the demo and the actual game are playable on the PlayStation Portable handheld console through Remote Play.
+Nintendo Wii

+The game was released as Imabikisō: Kaimei-hen on August 7, 2008.

+Joypolis

+Sega opened an attraction at Tokyo Joypolis on July 21, 2007, which was known as Imabikisō: Taidō-hen.

+Reception

+Famitsu gave the game a score of 33/40.

+The game was reported by Famitsu on the list of Top 20 Best-selling PS3 Games in Japan for 2007 with 39,299 copies sold at the time.